isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2116.md

 ---
-title: Automated Counter/ Biomass Estimation System
+title: Automated Fish Sorter/ Grader
 permalink: /productivity-solutions-grant/solutionrepo/solution2116
 ---

 ### Description

-Automatic devices for measuring or estimating the number of produce in a period.
+Automatic fish graders to sort fish by species/ sizes/ weight while minimizing the impact on the fishes.

 ### Details of Solution